naskio/auto-reverse-proxy/portainer/README.md

-# Demo
+# Portainer

-Example of a containerized website.
+Portainer is a web-based management and monitoring tool for Docker containers.

-> default port: 80
+> default port: 9000

 -------------------------------------------------------------------------------